The Best Dog Frisbee In Australia - The Overview

 Kong is another company that made a name for themselves for producing toys that are almost indestructible.
 While they might be better known for their chewing toys, the Kong Classic Flyer is another great product from this company.

-What this means is that it will be a bit difficult to throw the Flyer very far - but it’s doable once you get used to it.
-However, dogs tend to love carrying the floppy disc and waving around with it.
+What this means is that it will be a bit difficult to throw the Flyer very far - but I found it’s doable once I got used to it.
+However, the dogs on our research team tended to love carrying the floppy disc and waving it around.
 As a plus, the rubber gives this disc a bit of a bouncing ability, so it will bounce off the ground a little bit, making the game even more fun for your pooch.

-Soft frisbees might be fun and all, but they’ll never fly as far away and as smoothly as a hard frisbee.
+Soft frisbees, like our number two and number seven options, might be fun and all, but they’ll never fly as far away and as smoothly as a hard frisbee.
 Plus, some dogs simply prefer hard flyers.
 If that’s the case with your pooch, then Aussie Dog has a product for you.

 This brand is all about providing safe and long-lasting dog equipment.
 In fact, they came up with the idea of making this dog frisbee after their own pooch ended up cutting their mouth while playing with what they thought was a dog-friendly flyer.

 This hard frisbee is made of durable and non-toxic plastic that won’t crack as your canine companion catches it flying.
 It’s built to last, yet it’s still flexible enough to not cause damage to a dog’s teeth or gums.
-With, this toy is not indestructible, and you shouldn’t let your pooch chew on it.
+This red option from Aussie Dog is made from a harder material than their blue option in our number one position.
+While this toy is not indestructible, and you shouldn’t let your pooch chew on it.

 This frisbee is 24 cm in diameter, meaning it’s suitable for medium to large dogs.
 It features a nodule in the middle, which prevents it from lying flat on the floor.
 So even if your pooch doesn’t catch it while flying, the flyer can be easily picked up from the ground.